Bfma1/modified_philter/README.md

 If you use this software for any publication, please cite:
 Norgeot, B., Muenzen, K., Peterson, T.A. et al. Protected Health Information filter (Philter): accurately and securely de-identifying free-text clinical notes. npj Digit.
 Med.
 3, 57 (2020). https://doi.org/10.1038/s41746-020-0258-y

+# Features

+-Random Date Shifting: all date PHI is bumped forward by a random 1–60-day window, preserving format length
+- Asterisk Masking: non-date PHI remains replaced by “*” exactly as before

 # Installing Philter

 To install Philter from PyPi, run the following command: